LaurelineP/Webpack-Deep-Diving/README.md

 }
 ```

-NB: new HtmlWebpackPlugin() without argument will auto generate an html ( not taking care of the html you painfully wrote :p )
+NB: ```new HtmlWebpackPlugin()``` without argument will auto generate an html ( not taking care of the html you painfully wrote :p )
 Later on run your ```npm run build``` and now you should be able to see within your ```dist``` an html created as ```index.html```

 ### :diamond_shape_with_a_dot_inside: SPLIT CONFIG ACCORDING TO DEV MODE - DEVELOPMENT OR PRODUCTION
 #### What are those modes?
-- DEVELOPMENT: corresponds to the usual local development mode flow meaning your code will be with comment, well indented, readable, have the hot reloading, with bundle/build faster, uses localhost, etc ...
+- **DEVELOPMENT**: corresponds to the usual local development mode flow meaning your code will be with comment, well indented, readable, have the hot reloading, with bundle/build faster, uses localhost, etc ...
-- PRODUCTION: corresponds to your environment optimised meaning your code could be comments free, minimized and optmised, build slower, compressed etc ...
+- **PRODUCTION**: corresponds to your environment optimised meaning your code could be comments free, minimized and optmised, build slower, compressed etc ...

 #### How ?
 We will need to split the config by there eponym tasks and we'll get three config we will merge using webpack-merge package.